ZaiDeveloper/laravel-filament/README.md

-Laravel Filament
+## Laravel Filament

-This projecty for my learning purpose to gain experience with the filament.
+This project is for my learning purpose to gain experience with filament.

 Features:
 -   Laravel 11